atlassian-archive/dataschool/dataschool/_chapters/data-governance/evaluating-data-stack-technologies.md

 ## Growing with the Business

 As a business or product grows it is natural for demands on the Data Stack to change.
 One way to accommodate changing requirements is to make the Stack more capable in key areas by adding or replacing technologies in the Stack.
-In the next chapters of this book, we will explore an evolution of a Data Stack in more detail.
+In the next chapters of this book, we will explore the evolution of a Data Stack in more detail.
 We will explore which technologies enhance each other and which are incompatible.

 There are some key factors to keep in mind when building your Stack in a growing organization: